Introduction

 ~/Library/Containers/com.apple.iBooksX

-However, only archiving and restoring these directories might miss some metadata.
+However, archiving and restoring only these directories might miss some metadata.
 Searching ~/Library/Containers for anything that contains Books yields some other directories:

-$ find ~/Library/Containers -type d -name "*Books*"
+find ~/Library/Containers -type d -name "*Books*"

 ./com.apple.BKAgentService/Data/Documents/iBooks